CodieCodemonkey/PyCog/README.md

 PyCog
 =====

-Python framework for abstract machines of various sorts.
+PyCog is a Python framework for abstract machines of various sorts.

+Currently the only developer is me, Ken Hill ([codiecodemonkey.com/contact.html][codiecodemonkey.com/contact.html]).
+I'm just getting started on PyCog, so bear with me.

+These principles are be kept in mind in designing and extending PyCog:

+1. Avoid reinvention, especially when quality solutions are already available.
+Instead PyCog development will provide adaptors whenever possible so that other packages play well with PyCog and together.
+2. Focus on the aesthetics of client's code.
+It should be easy to write clear, elegant code using PyCog.
+3. Separate algorithms from specific data structures where possible.
+Instead, PyCog will focus on well-defined and documented "protocols" in the Pythonic sense.
+4. Provide new solutions (instead of adapting existing ones) when necessitated by principles 1-3.

+## License

 PyCog is released under the *GNU LESSER GENERAL PUBLIC LICENSE version 3*.
-See LICENSE.md.
+See `LICENSE.md`.

-I'm just getting started, so bear with me.
+## Modules

 Currently available modules are: